unmerkbar/aws_pklawit/terraform/ssh_keys/readme_keys.md

-Generate rsa key pair called my-rsa-key and my-rsa-key.pub and store them in this folder
+SSH Key Pair should be present in this folder

-Keys may be generated with the command:
+For local deployment:

-ssh-keygen -t rsa -b 4096 -C "pklawit@gmail.com"
+- generate rsa key pair called my-rsa-key and my-rsa-key.pub (ssh-keygen -t rsa -b 4096 -C "your_email@domain") and store them in this folder

-For GitHub action it will be necessary to:
+For GitHub action deployments:
-1. store generated priv/pub keys in secrets
+- generate rsa key pair and store keys in GitHub Secrets
-2. save them in the terraform/ssh_keys under my-rsa-key and my-rsa-key.pub  before executing the terraform
+- in workflow file take the secrets and save in this directory as my-rsa-key and my-rsa-key.pub before the Terraform steps